History Files

 992

-Basil II agrees the first important commercial treaty with Venice, which give their merchants an advantage.
+Basil II agrees the first important commercial treaty with Venice, which gives their merchants an advantage in a trade market with is strongly supported by Europe's monarchs.

 1000